 All of these activities can result in a head injury that leads to a concussion.
 Be sure your child has a safe place to play and explore, and never leave a baby or toddler unattended.

-The time you spend taking these safety precautions — and getting your child into the habit of abiding by your safety rules and regulations — will help keep your child safe and sound!
+The time you spend taking these safety precautions — and getting your kids into the habit of abiding by your safety rules and regulations — will help keep your family safe and sound!